sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates 90th percentile successful search API request duration over 5m.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#frontend-90th-percentile-search-api-request-duration).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#frontend-90th-percentile-search-api-request-duration).

 <sub>*Managed by the [Sourcegraph Search team](https://about.sourcegraph.com/handbook/engineering/search).*</sub>